-If you have been watching TV lately you may have seen a commercial for Tamiflu (oseltamivir).
+Have you seen the commercial for Tamiflu (oseltamivir)?
 A very sick-looking man is seen creeping about in a very small house.
 He blows his nose with a teeny tissue.
 He’s so big he has to bend over to get into his tiny bathroom.
 The voiceover announcer says:

 “Suffering from the flu is a really big deal.
 With aches, fever and chills there’s no such thing as a little flu.
 So why treat it like it’s a little cold?
 There’s something that works differently than over-the-counter remedies.
 Prescription Tamiflu attacks the flu virus at its source, so call your doctor right away.”

 Oseltamivir is an oral antiviral medication that works by preventing the influenza virus from multiplying in the body, but there is a major controversy about the drug’s effectiveness.

 How Tamiflu Works:

 For the virus to penetrate human cells and then spread the infection to other cells throughout the body, it relies on an enzyme called neuraminidase (NA) that has a mushroom-like shape.
 The virus utilizes this enzyme to bust out of the host cell and spread lots more viruses (and chaos) throughout the body.

 Tamiflu is an NA inhibitor.
 By blocking the NA enzyme the drug makes it harder for the influenza virus to escape a host cell and replicate.

 As good as this sounds, you have to take the drug within the first day or two of symptoms.
 Once the flu takes hold, there are way too many viruses circulating in the body to stop the infection.
 For Tamiflu to work, you have to keep the number of infected cells under control so that the immune system won’t be overwhelmed.

 The crux of the Tamiflu controversy centers on the drug’s effectiveness.
 The Centers for Disease Control and Prevention (CDC) state that: